 As you can imagine, that can get overwhelming.
-But luckily, today we’ll be taking a look at James Allen vs Tiffany Online and see how they stack up when compared on a number of critical components so you can determine which jeweler is the best bet for your engagement ring.
+But luckily, today we’ll be taking a look at James Allen vs Tiffany Online and see how they stack up when compared on a number of critical components so you can determine which jeweler is the best bet for your engagement ring or high-end jewelry.

-Bottom Line Up Front (TL;DR): The better overall online shopping experience and selection – in my view – goes to James Allen here.
+Bottom Line Up Front (TL;DR): The better overall online shopping experience, inventory, and selection – in my view – goes to James Allen here.

-Main Differences Between James Allen and Tiffany Online are:
+Main Differences Between James Allen vs Tiffany Online

-- In-store previews.
-Tiffany Online also is linked to flagship stores; James Allen is not and instead offers free shipping try on and an exchange window of thirty days.
+- Tiffany Online also is linked to flagship jewelry stores with in-store previews, whereas James Allen is not and instead offers free shipping try on and an exchange window of thirty days

-- Diamond Sourcing.
-Tiffany Online teams up mostly with mines they have a relationship with, while James Allen sources widely but with diamonds that are considered conflict-free.
+- Tiffany Online teams up mostly with mines they have a relationship with, whereas James Allen sources widely but with diamonds that are considered conflict-free.

-- Variety.
-James Allen offers a larger selection for both gemstones and diamonds (including fancy color) but less in terms of less conventional gifts.
+- James Allen offers a larger selection for both gemstones, white gold and diamonds (including fancy color), whereas Tiffany offers a wider gift selection

 Isn’t shopping for an engagement ring online rather impersonal?